Hackyabhay007/lms/phase3.md

 - Lock the screen during tests to prevent minimizing or tab switching.
 - Strict privacy policies to ensure data security.

-### 9. **Subscription Model**
-- Implement a subscription-based access model for students.
-- Tiered plans for basic and advanced features.

 ### 10. **AI-Powered Career Guidance**
 - Personalized career recommendations based on student performance and interests.
 - Integration with job portals and internship platforms.